GoodNightWorld1000101/RMK-data-team-internship---test-challenge-2025/README.md

 picture of the current plot design(it has incorrect data):
 ![image](https://github.com/user-attachments/assets/d7f8b160-a691-4d97-9559-6d1b7c7d3f62)

 ### TODO:
-1. Create a function to calculate the probability of being late based on departure and arrival times. done

-2. Create a plot with probabilities on the Y-axis and departure times (i.e., leaving home) on the X-axis. done

-3. Consider whether holidays should be taken into account. done

-4. Test using polar against pandas pending
+1. Test using polar against pandas pending

-5. Create a documentation in github wiki
+2. Create a documentation in github wiki

 ### Optional Tasks(later plans for the project after the challenge results have been announced):
 1.Create an input window for selecting the bus route, bus stops, and time frame.